 Rachel Totten, MSW, LICSW, LADC is required by law to maintain the privacy of PHI and to notify patients of its legal duties and privacy practices, including any changes to its policies;

-Rachel Totten, MSW, LICSW, LADC must abide by the terms of the notice currently in effect; Rachel Totten, MSW, LICSW, LADC reserves the right to change the terms of its notice and to make the new notice provisions effective for all information it maintains; changes to this notice will be posted on the websitewww.racheltotten.com posted in a prominent place in the Rachel Totten, MSW, LICSW, LADC office, and available on paper by request from Rachel Totten, MSW, LICSW, LADC staff;
+Rachel Totten, MSW, LICSW, LADC must abide by the terms of the notice currently in effect; Rachel Totten, MSW, LICSW, LADC reserves the right to change the terms of its notice and to make the new notice provisions effective for all information it maintains; changes to this notice will be posted on the website www.racheltotten.com and available on paper by request from Rachel Totten, MSW, LICSW, LADC staff;

 Rachel Totten, MSW, LICSW, LADC at 802 448-0075, is the person patients can contact to access PHI, for further information, or to complain about privacy issues;